 - School meals – Contact your child’s school administrator or nurse for an application to receive free and reduced priced breakfast and lunch.

 - Does your community have a summer food program?
 Explore potential options to have a program sponsored in your town.
-Contact our Recipe for Success Program Manager, Helen Costello, to find out more, 603.669.9725 ext.
-145.
+Contact our Nutrition Programs Manager, Elise Bolster, to find out more, 603.669.9725 ext.
+1150.

 - Do you know a senior who cannot get out to shop or make meals for themselves?
 Look into Meals on Wheels in your community.
 For seniors who want to get out and meet others, look for the nearest senior congregate meal program in your community.